codingnninja/koras/docs/documentations/concepts/interoperability.md

 For example, `fetch()`, `document`, `Buffer`, `navigator`, `window` and many others are runtime code because you do not declare them.
 You only use them.

-It is recommended you put runtime code in closures when you have to run them on multiple `runtimes`.
+It is recommended you put runtime code in a method/function when you have to run them on multiple `runtimes`.